enoonan/advent-of-code-2023/README.md

 ## Day 7 attempt No. 2 🦀

 My solution was ugly (though I learned much about rust enums and structs) and after seeing a bunch of other approaches I decided to take another crack at Part 1.
 I wanted to see how fluent I could get with chaining methods together, and I wanted to take advantage of the functional features of rust.
 I much prefer this answer but of course I only reached it after seeing others' solutions.

+I know it's sort of cheating 😅!
+I do not care though, for I am learning good things 😌